-1. The Toute la Mer sur un Plateau [All the Sea on a Plate] festival takes place on 28-29 September right on the port of Granville, meaning that you can pretty much eat fresh fish and seafood straight off the fishing boats…
+1. The Toute la Mer sur un Plateau seafood festival takes place on 28-29 September right on the port of Granville, so you can pretty much eat seafood fresh off the boat!

-2. Granville is France’s number one shellfish port, so if anyone can put on a cracking shellfish-themed festival, it’s certainly this town!
+2. Granville is France’s number one shellfish port, so if anyone can put on a cracking seafood festival, it’s certainly this town.

-6. Live music will be played all weekend right on the quais, so why not enjoy a jog to a sea shanty or two with the below view as your backdrop?
+5. Live music will be played all weekend on the quays, so why not enjoy a jig to a sea shanty or two with the below view as your backdrop?